dagbdagb/LLM-FAQs/README.md

 Yes.
 But not yet, young padavan.
 You don't know what what that means yet.
 And we don't know what *you* mean by 'create' exactly.
 So hold that thought for a while.

 ### Why would I want to run my own LLM?
 Well.
 Would you like to?
 You don't need to have a reason.
 And even if you do, you don't owe neither us nor anyone else to state your reason(s) publicly.
+We respect your privacy and ability to make informed decisions.
+We hope you pay it forward.

 ### What is required to run my own LLM at home?
 Yes.
 In order to......